-For example, if you’re a student who has trouble with anxiety, you might notice a pattern of catastrophizing in testing environments.
-Maybe your pattern goes something like this: I am absolutely going to fail this test, and fail the course, and not be able to graduate with everybody else.
+For example, if you’re a student who has anxiety, you might notice a pattern of catastrophizing in testing environments.
+Maybe your pattern goes something like this: I am absolutely going to fail this test, fail the course, and not be able to graduate with everybody else.
 Everyone is going to know I’ve failed.

 Knowing that vulnerability exists can help you catch your negative thought and change it before it gets the better of you.